Hampton Park - West

 AreaSearch assessment of residential development drivers sees a low level of activity in Hampton Park - West, placing the area among the bottom 25% of areas assessed nationally

-Hampton Park - West has granted approximately 38 residential properties approval annually.
-Over the past five financial years, from FY21 to FY25, around 190 homes have been approved, with an additional 4 approved so far in FY26.
-The population has declined recently, suggesting that new supply has likely kept pace with demand, providing good options for buyers.
+Hampton Park - West has recorded approximately 38 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, around 190 homes have been approved, with an additional 5 approved so far in FY26.
+The population decline in recent years suggests that new supply has likely kept pace with demand, offering buyers good choice while providing more affordable housing options with average construction values of $268,000, below regional norms.

-New properties are constructed at an average expected cost of $268,000, below regional norms, indicating more affordable housing choices.
-This financial year has seen $329,000 in commercial approvals, reflecting the area's residential nature.
+This financial year has seen $329,000 in commercial approvals, indicative of the area's residential nature.
 Compared to Greater Melbourne, Hampton Park - West has significantly less development activity, 82.0% below the regional average per person, which typically strengthens demand and prices for existing properties.
-Nationally, this is also below average, suggesting maturity and possible planning constraints.
-Recent construction comprises 43.0% detached houses and 57.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift from the area's existing housing (currently 92.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for diverse, affordable housing options.
+This is also below national averages, reflecting the area's maturity and possible planning constraints.
+Recent construction comprises 43.0% detached houses and 57.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers, marking a shift from the area's existing housing composition of 92.0% houses.
 With around 606 people per approval, Hampton Park - West shows a mature, established area.
+Looking ahead, AreaSearch estimates project an increase of 1,297 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development